Average Car Accident Settlement for a Child in Florida

 • Imaging.

 It’s important to note that this also includes any future medical treatment needed for the injuries.
-For example, if a child becomes disabled due to the injury, ongoing care and future accessibility needs may be added.
+For example, if a child becomes disabled due to an injury, ongoing care, and future accessibility needs may be added.

 Non-Economic Damages